vic/flake-file/README.md

 ```

 5. **Backup:** Back up your flake.nix into flake.nix.bak before regenerating it.
-6. **Generate:** Execute `nix run .#write-flake` to generate flake.nix from inputs.nix.
+6. **Generate:** Execute `nix run .#write-flake` to generate flake.nix.
 7. **Verify:** Check flake.nix and if everything is okay, remove the backup file.

 You are done!
-Now you can move dependencies `flake-file.inputs.foo` from inputs.nix into any other imported module and `nix run .#write-flake` will handle it.
+Now you can move dependencies `flake-file.inputs.foo` from `modules/tools/flake-file.nix` into any other imported module and `nix run .#write-flake` will handle it.

 ---